 Pest infestation doesn’t always mean that pests are visible to you or live in full view.
 In any case, pests make their home in the wall cavities of your home.
 Do you ever hear a loud scratching noises noise coming from the walls or ceiling and wonder what on earth it is?
 If you do, there is a pretty good chance that pests have started living in your walls.
 These pests will mainly be rats, mice, or squirrels, but it is also possible it might be an insect problem.

 Are rodents living in the walls?

 Rats are more discrete in their chewing habits, but they do make a lot of noise.
-The faint sound of small objects rolling,chirping, rustling or even something being dropped is quite common.
-They are mostly active night and rest during daytime.
+The faint sound of small objects rolling, chirping, rustling, or even something being dropped is quite common.
+They are mostly active nights and rest during the daytime.
 They have a particular penchant for chewing electrical wires, which could lead to a fire hazard.
 This is just one reason why rats living in your wall are a major cause for concern.

 Squirrels, since they weigh more, make more noise as they move around, carrying acorns or nuts for food.
 Squirrels are generally active in the daytime and at night they return to their nests, which can be rather smelly places.
 Squirrels, if they stay for a long time, tend to form a colony of squirrels, which can create quite a ruckus.

 Could that noise in the wall be insects?